Catalyst Coated Membrane (CCM)

 Spark Ablation for the Fabrication of PEM Water Electrolysis Catalyst-Coated Membranes

-Get in touch with us to learn more about how the VSP-P1 Nanoprinter can accelerate your research towards the next generation CCMs!
+Get in touch with us to learn how VSParticle technology can help you to improve your products and manufacturing process for next generation CCMs